-3.3.2 LoopMe used in school / university development projects
+3.3.2 LoopMe used in organizational development

-A common challenge in educational development projects is that the envisioned changes seldom reach the classrooms (Elmore, 1996; Cuban, 1990).
+A common challenge in organizational development projects is that the envisioned changes seldom are adopted by the employees (Elmore, 1996, Cuban, 1990, Beer et al., 2016).
 In this context, LoopMe is an example of how social media can be used to support organizational change in general and school / university development in particular.
-School / university managers have used LoopMe to break down a development project into those actionable tasks that teachers need to do in order for positive change to occur in practice in the classrooms.
+Managers have used LoopMe to break down a development project into those actionable tasks that employees need to do in order for positive change to occur in practice.
 It could be anything from just a couple of tasks to 20 or more tasks, depending on how the organizational development process is designed.
-Each time a teacher completes a task, he or she is required to reflect upon the event and tag the experience.
-School / university managers will then be able to follow all teachers over time as they complete the tasks, what impact each task makes in relation to desired project outcomes and how the teachers reflect around it.
-This is the formative assessment component; school / university managers formatively assessing their teaching staff for the purpose of reaching desired project outcomes.
-When using LoopMe this way, school / university managers define tags that correspond to the desired outcomes of the development project in question.
+Each time an employee completes a task, she is required to reflect upon the event and tag the experience.
+Managers will then be able to follow all employees over time as they complete the tasks, what impact each task makes in relation to desired project outcomes and how the employees reflect around it.
+When using LoopMe this way, managers define tags that correspond to the desired outcomes of the development project in question.
 This allows for a quantitative analysis of which tasks that contributed the most to project success.
-The data in LoopMe can be downloaded to an Excel document for more in-depth analysis of the development project.
+LoopMe can also be used to make it visible who in the organization has taken action, and who has not.
+Towards the end of a project, the manager checks that all employees have completed and reflected upon all tasks.
+The data in LoopMe can also be downloaded to an Excel document for more in-depth analysis of the development project.